unicode-org/message-format-wg/spec/syntax.md

-**_Unquoted_** literals have a much more restricted range that is intentionally close to the XML's [Nmtoken](https://www.w3.org/TR/xml/#NT-Nmtoken), with the restriction that it MUST NOT start with `-` or `:`, as those would conflict with _function_ start characters.
+**_Unquoted_** literals have a much more restricted range that is intentionally close to the XML's [Nmtoken](https://www.w3.org/TR/xml/#NT-Nmtoken), with the restrictions that it MUST NOT start with `:`, and when starting with `-`, must be followed by a `.` or a digit.
+These restrictions are required not to conflict with _function_ start characters.

 All code points are preserved.